 What Causes Pimples?

-Pimples are caused by various factors like androgenic hormones, inflammation, Propionibacterium acnes, etc., acting on the pilosebaceous unit.
+Pimples are caused by factors like androgenic hormones, inflammation, Propionibacterium acnes, etc., acting on the pilosebaceous unit.
 Initially, a block develops in the glands' opening, and later, the unit ruptures into the dermis as a result of the pent-up sebum, thus aggravating the condition.

 I Get Blackheads as Well.
 What to Do?